se4ai/se4ai.github.io/index.md

 1. Have you compared the effectiveness of your AI tools against other options?
 2. How stable is the performance of your AI tool ?
-3. Can you report the dx/dy of your AI tool (i.e. if we change inputs _X_, does that effect the outputs _Y_)?
+3. Can you report the dx/dy of your AI tool (i.e. if we change inputs _X_, how does that effect the outputs _Y_)?
 3. Using that dx/dy knowledge, can you optimize your software to ensure most effectiveness?
-4. Using that optimizer, can you AI tools chase a wide range of business goals?
+4. Using that optimizer, can your AI tools chase a wide range of business goals?
 4. Do you have a continuous monitoring process in place to ensure AI tool effectiveness?
 5. Do you have a continuous repair process in place to mitigate for poor performance?
 6. Does your AI tools  run
   fast enough, not use excessive minimal system resources, to enable such comparisons, stability tests, optimization monitoring, and repair?
-7. Does your AI tools ship with a "certification envelope" (so that its users know when not to trust it)?
+7. Do your AI tools ship with a "certification envelope" (so that its users know when not to trust it)?
-8. Are you testing if your AI tool is being unfair to different social groups?
+8. Are you testing if your AI tools are  being unfair to different social groups?
 9. Is your AI tool transparent enough to allow detection of misue??
-10. Is your software accountable?
-That is, is it  transparent, reliable, and safe?
+10. Are your AI tools  accountable (transparent, reliable, and safe)?
-11. Does you software support inclusiveness for its user population?
+11. Do your AI tools  support inclusiveness for its user population?
-12. Is your software private and secure?
+12. Are your AI  your tools private and secure?

 A score of 12 is perfect, 11 is tolerable, but 10 or lower and you have got serious problems.
 The truth is that most software organizations